Installation#

 launcher in the MPI installation.

-Similarly, NVSHMEM can be used from OpenSHMEM programs, and you must use the corresponding launcher for the OpenSHMEM library.
-The only currently tested OpenSHMEM version is OSHMEM in Open MPI.
+Similarly, you can use NVSHMEM from OpenSHMEM programs, and you must use the corresponding launcher for the OpenSHMEM library.
+Currently the only tested OpenSHMEM version is OSHMEM in Open MPI.
 Other OpenSHMEM implementations, such as Sandia OpenSHMEM (SOS) should also work, but these implementations have not been tested.
 To run the hybrid OpenSHMEM/NVSHMEM job, use the oshrun

 launcher in the OpenMPI installation or follow the launcher specification of your OpenSHMEM library.